SeldonIO/seldon-core/doc/source/reference/apis/v2-protocol.md

 As part of the Open Inference Protocol definition, you can find dedicated endpoints to:

-- Assess liveness and readiness of your model.
+- Health: Assess liveness and readiness of your model.
-- Interact with your model.
+- Model controls: Interact with your model, load and unload models dynamically
-- Query your model metadata (e.g. expected inputs, expected outputs, etc.).
+- Metadata: Query your model metadata (e.g. expected inputs, expected outputs, etc.).
-- Load and unload models dynamically.

 ## REST